-We are happy to announce the integration of hi-speed ferry services in Thailand from Phuket, Krabi and Trang to the islands in the Andaman sea.
-Tigerline Ferry operates ferry routes to Koh Phi Phi, Koh Lanta, Koh Ngai, Koh Kradan, Koh Mook, Koh Libong, Koh Lipe, plus an international ferry link to Langkawi in Malaysia.
+We are happy to announce the integration of high-speed ferry services in Southern Thailand from Phuket, Krabi and Trang to the islands in the Andaman sea.
+Tigerline Ferry and Andaman Wave Master operate ferry routes to Koh Phi Phi, Koh Lanta, Koh Ngai, Koh Kradan, Koh Mook, Koh Libong, Koh Lipe, plus an international ferry link to Langkawi in Malaysia.

 Koh Phi Phi